Diverse Beam Search: Decoding Diverse Solutions from Neural Sequence Models

-\textbf{Choice of Diversity Function ($\Delta$).} In Section \ref{form}, we defined $\Delta(\cdot)$ as a function over a set of partial solutions that outputs a vector of similarity scores for potential beam completions.
-Assuming that each of the previous groups can influece the completion of the current group independently, we can simplify the dissimilarity term $\Delta(Y_{[t]}^1,\dots,Y_{t]}^{g-1})$ by summing over each group's contributions as $\sum_{h=1}^{g-1}\Delta(Y_{[t]}^h)$.
-This factorized term can now take various forms ranging from simple hamming diversity to neural embedding based penalties.
-We discuss some of these below: \begin{compactenum}[ -] \item \emph{Hamming Diversity.} This form penalizes the selection of tokens used in previous groups proportional to the number of times it was selected before. \\ \item \emph{Cumulative Diversity.} Once two sequences have diverged sufficiently, it seems unnecessary and perhaps harmful to restrict that they cannot use the same words at the same time.
+\textbf{Choice of Diversity Function ($\delta$).} \ar{As mentioned in \ref{form}, the sequence level dissimilarity term $\delta(\cdot, \cdot)$ can be design to satisfy different design choices.} We discuss some of these below: \begin{compactenum}[ -] \item \emph{Hamming Diversity.} This form penalizes the selection of tokens used in previous groups proportional to the number of times it was selected before. \\ \item \emph{Cumulative Diversity.} Once two sequences have diverged sufficiently, it seems unnecessary and perhaps harmful to restrict that they cannot use the same words at the same time.
 To encode this `backing-off' of the diversity penalty we introduce cumulative diversity which keeps a count of identical words used at every time step, indicative of overall dissimilarity.
-Specifically, $\Delta(Y_{[t]}^h)[y_{[t]}^g] = \exp\{-\nicefrac{\left(\sum_{\tau{\in}t}\sum_{b{\in}B'}I[y_{b,\tau}^h\neq y_{b,\tau}^g]\right)}{\Gamma}\}$ where $\Gamma$ is a temperature parameter controlling the strength of the cumulative diversity term and $I[\cdot]$ is the indicator function. \\ \item \emph{n-gram Diversity.} The current group is penalized for producing the same n-grams as previous groups, regardless of alignment in time -- similar to \cite{gimpel_emnlp13}.
+Specifically, $\delta(\yb_{[t]}, \yb_{b,[t]}^g) = \exp\{-\nicefrac{\left(\sum_{\tau{\in}t}\sum_{b{\in}B'}I[y_{b,\tau}^h\neq y_{b,\tau}^g]\right)}{\Gamma}\}$ where $\Gamma$ is a temperature parameter controlling the strength of the cumulative diversity term and $I[\cdot]$ is the indicator function. \\ \item \emph{n-gram Diversity.} The current group is penalized for producing the same n-grams as previous groups, regardless of alignment in time -- similar to \cite{gimpel_emnlp13}.
 This is proportional to the number of times each n-gram in a candidate occurred in previous groups.
 Unlike hamming diversity, n-grams capture higher order structures in the sequences. \\ \item \emph{Neural-embedding Diversity.} While all the previous diversity functions discussed above perform exact matches, neural embeddings such as word2vec \citep{mikolov_nips13} can penalize semantically similar words like synonyms.